beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ###  Certificate Verify

-This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
+This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate.
+The CertificateVerify message also provides integrity for the handshake up to this point.
 Servers MUST send this message when authenticating via a certificate.
-Clients MUST send this
-message whenever authenticating via a certificate (i.e., when the Certificate message is non-empty).
+Clients MUST send this message whenever authenticating via a certificate (i.e., when the Certificate message is non-empty).
 When sent, this message MUST appear immediately after the Certificate message and immediately prior to the Finished message.

 Structure of this message: